CodeChron/fullstack-js-preview/README.md

-# Fullstack JS Course Preview
+# Fullstack JS Workshop Preview

 This is a repo used for a tutorial on Full-Stack JS with Meteor and React.